PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • You ever fish moving water

-After all these years, here's what I actually own:
+After all these years, here is what I actually own:

 2. Old Creek Company Pontoon - Gathering dust, honestly.
 I break it out maybe twice a year for specific ponds where I want that high seat for sight fishing.